 2.1 These Conditions apply to and form part of the Contract between the Supplier and the Customer.
 They supersede any

 order, specification or other document shall form part of the Contract except to the extent that the Supplier otherwise agrees

 2.3 No variation of these Conditions or to an Order or to the Contract, shall be binding unless expressly agreed in writing and

 unless accepted by the Supplier before the expiry of 14 days after the date of the Order.
 If the Supplier is unable to accept an

 2.6 The Supplier may accept or reject an Order at its discretion.
 An Order shall not be accepted, and no binding obligation to supply

 2.6.1 the Supplier’s written acceptance of the Order (which shall include by way of email); or

 2.7 Rejection by the Supplier of an Order, including any communication that may accompany such rejection, shall not constitute a

 2.8 The Supplier may issue quotations to the Customer from time to time.
 Quotations are invitations to treat only.
 They are not an

-3.1 The price for the Deliverables shall be as set out in the Order or, in default of such provision, shall be calculated in accordance with
+3.1 The price for the Goods shall be as set out in the Order or, in default of such provision, shall be calculated in accordance with

-3.2 The Prices are exclusive of VAT.
+3.2 The Price is exclusive of VAT.

 3.3 The Customer shall pay any applicable VAT to the Supplier on receipt of a valid VAT invoice.

-3.4 The Supplier may increase the Prices with immediate effect by written notice to the Customer where there is an increase in the
+3.4 The Supplier may increase the Price with immediate effect by written notice to the Customer where there is an increase in the

 4.2 The Customer shall pay all invoices:

 4.2.1 in full without deduction or set-off, in cleared funds within thirty (30) days of the date of each invoice (unless a

 4.2.2 to the bank account nominated by the Supplier.